MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 #### Troubleshooting performance issues

 If you see increased resource consumption by Microsoft Defender on your endpoints, it's important to identify the process/mount-point/files that are causing most of the CPU/Memory utilization.
 You can then apply the necessary exclusions.
-After applying possible AV exclusions, if wdavdaemon (parent process) is still consuming the resources, use the ebpf-statistics command to get the top system call count:
+After applying possible antivirusexclusions, if `wdavdaemon` (parent process) is still consuming the resources, use the ebpf-statistics command to get the top system call count:

 ```Bash
 sudo mdatp diagnostic  ebpf-statistics